JuliaLang/julia/doc/src/manual/constructors.md

  [1] OrderedPair(::Int64, ::Int64) at ./none:4
 ```

-You can still reach in and directly change the field values to violate this invariant, but messing
+If the type were declared `mutable`, you could reach in and directly change the field values to
-around with an object's internals uninvited is considered poor form.
-You (or someone else) can
+violate this invariant, but messing around with an object's internals uninvited is considered poor form.
-also provide additional outer constructor methods at any later point, but once a type is declared,
+You (or someone else) can also provide additional outer constructor methods at any later point, but
-there is no way to add more inner constructor methods.
-Since outer constructor methods can only
+once a type is declared, there is no way to add more inner constructor methods.
+Since outer constructor
-create objects by calling other constructor methods, ultimately, some inner constructor must be
+methods can only create objects by calling other constructor methods, ultimately, some inner constructor
-called to create an object.
+must be called to create an object.
 This guarantees that all objects of the declared type must come into
 existence by a call to one of the inner constructor methods provided with the type, thereby giving
 some degree of enforcement of a type's invariants.

-Of course, if the type is declared as `immutable`, then its constructor-provided invariants are
-fully enforced.
-This is an important consideration when deciding whether a type should be immutable.

 If any inner constructor method is defined, no default constructor method is provided: it is presumed
 that you have supplied yourself with all the inner constructors you need.
 The default constructor